Tomlee03bu/Project1-CUDA-Flocking/README.md

   <img src="images/Comparison.png" alt="Uniform grid cell width comparison" width="600">
 </p>

 The results show that checking 27 cells did not necessarily reduce performance.
-At lower particle counts, the two approaches performed similarly, with the 8-cell configuration performing noticeably better at 50,000 boids.
-However, as the particle count increased, the 27-cell configuration began to outperform the 8-cell configuration, with the difference becoming especially noticeable at 500,000 and 1,000,000 boids.
+Overall, we actually noticed that the 8-cell configuration performed worse than the 27-cell configuration (apart from when we had 50,000 boids).

 This indicates that the number of grid cells searched alone does not determine performance.